Edit in GitHubLog an issue

 aio app deploy

-This command will deploy the app to your namespace, you will get the URL like https://<Runtime-namespace>.adobeio-static.net/<project-name>-0.0.1/index.html and you will see your deployed link in the terminal
+This command will deploy the app to your namespace, and you will get a URL like this one: https://<Runtime-namespace>.adobeio-static.net/<project-name>-0.0.1/index.html You will see your deployed link in the terminal.

-Note: Here I use the webhook tool here to generate a webhook link and put this webhook to the console integration.
-You can use other webhook tool as discussed in lession 4.
+Note: This example uses this webhook tool to generate a webhook link and put the webhook to the console integration.
+You can use other tools, as discussed in the next lesson.

 templateui